-Artemis is a sci-fi themed, space bridge simulation game, where users are tasked with co-operating with a team in order to control their ship.
-This is done through listening to instructions and then performing the corresponding actions.
+Artemis is a sci-fi themed, space bridge simulation party game, where users are tasked with co-operating with a team of people in order to control the space ship.
+Best described as a "Star Trek" simulator.

 Ranked in these QuestionsQuestion Ranking

 Pro The focus on social interaction and teamwork creates a highly interactive game

 A team of players will have to cooperate in order to play and succeed in this game, making it highly interactive.
 Each player will need to interact with the rest of their team throughout in order to succeed, making for a very social and party centric game.

 Pro Fulfills every fun Hollywood space battle trope you can think of

 Artemis is designed around many popular sci-fi tropes, providing an enjoyable sense of fan-service for those who are interested in sci-fi pop culture and movie media.